 In Colorado, the driver who causes a car accident is financially responsible for all of the damages resulting from the accident.
 Common damages resulting from an accident often include bodily injury (including all medical bills), property (such as the cost to repair your vehicle), and lost wages resulting from work time lost.

 Legally speaking damages are normally divided into three categories, Economic Damages, Non-Economic Damages, and Punitive Damages.

 Economic Damages relate to verifiable monetary loses such as past and future medical expenses, lost wages, future lost productivity, the economic value of lost domestic services, and loss of employment or business opportunities.

-Non-Economic Damages relate to subjective non-monetary losses such as for pain and suffering, loss of enjoyment of life, inconvenience, emotional distress, and loss of consortium (the fancy attorney word for loss of companionship and association with one’s spouse or loved one).
+Non-Economic Damages relate to subjective non-monetary losses such as for pain and suffering, loss of enjoyment of life, inconvenience, emotional distress, and loss of consortium (the word for loss of companionship and association with one’s spouse or loved one).

-Punitive Damages are damages awarded to punish and deter intentional, reckless behavior, and/or malicious behavior.
+Punitive Damages are damages awarded to punish and deter intentional, reckless and/or malicious behavior.
 Punitive damages, when awarded, are not to compensate for a loss and therefore do not qualify as economic or non-economic damages.